jhlywa/chess.js/README.md

 ### .moves([ options ])

 Returns a list of legal moves from the current position.
-This function takes an optional parameter which can be used generate detailed move objects, or to restrict the move generator to specific squares/pieces.
+This function takes an optional parameter which can be used to generate detailed move objects, or to restrict the move generator to specific squares/pieces.

 ```js
 const chess = new Chess()